codelovin/Topcoder-Facial-Detection-Marathon/README.md

-# Topcoder-Facial-Detection-Marathon
-My dockerized solution of the Topcoder Facial Detection Marathon Match
+# will be posted and documented after the end of the competition